kvasdopil/ui-gen/README.md

 ## Usage

+### Initial Generation

+1. When the screen is empty, you'll see a centered prompt input field
-1. Enter a description of the UI you want to generate in the prompt panel (positioned to the right of the screen)
+2. Enter a description of the UI you want to generate
-2. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the send button
+3. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
+4. The prompt will immediately appear in the history panel on the right
-3. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
+5. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
-4. The generated UI will be displayed in the 390px × 844px screen container
+6. The generated UI will be displayed in the 390px × 844px screen container

+### Making Modifications

+1. After a UI is generated, you'll see a history panel on the right showing all your previous prompts
+2. Click the "Modify" button (ghost style, turns blue on hover) at the bottom of the history
+3. Enter your modification request in the "What you would like to change" field
+4. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button
+5. The new modification prompt will be added to the history immediately
+6. The UI will be regenerated with the full conversation context, replacing the previous UI
+7. You can continue making modifications iteratively - each modification builds on the full conversation history

 ### Example Prompts